Book and Lyrics by Emilie Coulson and Katie Dahl

 A tale of family, forgiveness, and the fruits of our labor.

 Victory Farm is a story with roots deep in the soil of a Door County cherry orchard.
 It’s 1944.
 With a war raging overseas and a labor shortage on the homefront, Edna and her daughter Dottie aren’t sure how their farm will make it through – until help arrives in the most unexpected way.
 Written with humor and tenderness, Victory Farm is an uplifting tale of family, forgiveness, and the fruits of our labor.
-World Premiere: Summer 2012
+Produced: Summer 2012 & Fall 2013

 Inside AFT's New Show: "Victory Farm"